Davidrxyang/raines-2024-line-addition-problem/NetworkEvaluation/README.md

 A route is defined as the most efficient path from one specific station in the network to a different specific station in the network.
 Routes between distinct station pairs are generated using the PathPlanning algorithm (Liu et al., 2001) found in existing-algorithms/PathPlanning.java.

-The efficiency of an individual route is calculated on a per-rider basis and accounts for travel time (which is calculated based on distance covered, assuming constant travel speed,) number of stations (stops) and number of transfers required.
+The complexity of an individual route is calculated on a per-rider basis and accounts for travel time (which is calculated based on distance covered, assuming constant travel speed,) number of stations (stops) and number of transfers required.

-Route efficiency is measured in arbitrary units.
+Route complexity is measured in arbitrary units.

 ### Network Efficiency Evaluation

-The overall efficiency of a network is calculated as the sum of the efficiencies of all possible routes within the network weighed by their route ridership (based on empirical ridership data), divided by the total estimated construction cost of the network.
+The overall efficiency of a network is calculated as the sum of the complexities of all possible routes within the network weighed by their route ridership (based on empirical ridership data), multiplied by the total estimated construction cost of the network.
 Total network efficiency is measured in units per dollar.

 ## Usage